CodeYourFuture/JavaScript-Core-3-Classwork-Week4/README.md

 ### Pass Tests

 The first set of exercises involve a set of tests that we will write code to make it pass.
-You can run only the tests in the _A-pass-tests_ folder by running `npm test A-pass-tests` or you can run them with a watch with `npm test A-pass-tests --watch`.
+You can run only the tests in the _A-make-tests-pass_ folder by running `npm test A-make-tests-pass` or you can run them with a watch with `npm test A-make-tests-pass --watch`.

 ### Write Tests